mikkoelo/video_masking_example/data/readme.txt

-Video 'example.mp4' is from Pixabay: https://pixabay.com/fi/videos/syksy-kausi-luonne-lehdet-puu-23881/
+Video 'example.mp4' is a cropped version of a video from Pixabay: https://pixabay.com/fi/videos/syksy-kausi-luonne-lehdet-puu-23881/

 Image mask.png is created with Processing, with following code.
 You can save the frame by clicking the mouse on the canvas.